dsmsuite/dsmsuite.github.io/user_guide_dotnet.md

 * Place the assemblies to be analyzed in a single directory.
 * Create an analyzer settings file.
 This can be done by:
     * Using the example below or
-	* Running the analyzer with a not existing file.
-This file will be created using default settings.
+	* Running the analyzer with a not existing settings file.
+A settings file using default settings will be created.
 * Edit the analyzer settings file if required:
     * Update the AssemblyDirectory setting to point to the directory where the assemblies to be anayzed have been located.
 	* Update the OutputFilename to the name of the product to which the assemblies belong.